-When it comes to USA internet casinos, that results in a situation where it’s hard to make any kind of blanket statement about the legality of various gambling websites and even which customers each individual site serves.
+When it comes to US internet casinos, that results in a situation where it’s hard to make any kind of blanket statement about the legality of various gambling websites.
+Its even a challenge to identify which customers each individual site serves.

 But I can offer one observation: